mrkulk/Julia-Torch/README.md

 Interface between Julia and Torch (Lua) using ZMQ.

 ### Description
 This module can be used to call torch functions from Julia.
 Currently the return values are restricted to be 1-D arrays but this can be easily changed in torch_server.
+Most importantly, since the torch server loads lua scripts, lua variables are persistent across multiple API calls.
+This is useful for instance when loading neural network models in torch once and asking it to return feature vectors across multiple batches.

 ### Usage
 1. Start the torch ZMQ server by typing: